Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

-desertcart.com: Crime and Punishment (Everyman's Library): 9780679420293: Fyodor Dostoyevsky, Richard Pevear, Larissa Volokhonsky: Books Review: Even people - Good for knowledge Review: Translation makes all the difference - I wasn’t sure if I would be able to get through this classic but the accolades given to the translators gave me the courage to give it a shot.
+A masterpiece of guilt and redemption that transforms the sordid story of an old womanโs murder into the nineteenth centuryโs profoundest and most compelling philosophical novel. โข ONE OF TIME MAGAZINE 'S 100 BEST MYSTERY AND THRILLER BOOKS OF ALL TIME Raskolnikov, an impoverished student living in the St. Petersburg of the tsars, is determined to overreach his humanity and assert his untrammeled individual will.
+When he commits an act of murder and theft, he sets into motion a story that, for its excruciating suspense, its atmospheric vividness, and its depth of characterization and vision is almost unequaled in the literatures of the world.
+The best known of Dostoevskyโs masterpieces, Crime and Punishment can bear any amount of rereading without losing a drop of its power over our imaginations.
+Award-winning translators Richard Pevear and Larissa Volokhonsky render this elusive and wildly innovative novel with an energy, suppleness, and range of voice that do full justice to the genius of its creator.
+Everyman's Library pursues the highest production standards, printing on acid-free cream-colored paper, with full-cloth cases with two-color foil stamping, decorative endpapers, silk ribbon markers, European-style half-round spines, and a full-color illustrated jacket.
+Everymanโs Library Classics include an introduction, a select bibliography, and a chronology of the author's life and times.
+Review: Excellent - It's arrived in perfect condition. love it.
+Review: Translation makes all the difference - I wasnโt sure if I would be able to get through this classic but the accolades given to the translators gave me the courage to give it a shot.
 Beware if you are not used to reading a slow moving and highly descriptive book.
 An avid reader interested in the classics will find this translation delightful but in the Twitter age many no doubt will drop off and lose interest.
-However, if your even reading this review and thinking of reading this classic then you’re probably a regular book reader.
+However, if your even reading this review and thinking of reading this classic then youโre probably a regular book reader.
 Nonetheless, just a warning more modern readers to be ready.
 For me, it was a bit challenging to keep the characters straight at times.
 Sometimes their proper name was used, other times their nickname.
 And there are quite a few characters and the Russian names made it a bit more difficult to track who was who.
 If you find yourself stalling as you read because of this, I recommend to keep moving otherwise you may get frustrated.
 It keeps it more fun and also there is a profound question/insight that is brought up by the main character that was fascinating.
-I won’t reveal and spoil it.
-If you’ve never read this book or tried in school back in the day but it made no sense, this translation may be the best for English speakers.
+I wonโt reveal and spoil it.
+If youโve never read this book or tried in school back in the day but it made no sense, this translation may be the best for English speakers.

 B**S